CraftyBoss/Starlight-SMO-LayoutEditing/README.md

-# Super Mario Odyssey - Custom Layout Tool
+# Super Mario Odyssey - sead::Textwriter Re-implementation

-This mod introduces edits to Super Mario Odyssey's HUD that allows for users to view any value added by default to the HUD for assistance in various applications.
-Its main purpose is to demonstrate the ability to modify existing BFLYTs to add Text Panes that can be targeted with the use of the function `al::setPaneString`.
+This mod aims to fully restore use of sead's Textwriter class, which allows for data to be written directly to the viewport using `sead::TextWriter::printf`.
+To find the example code that this repository contains, navigate to the `debugMenu.cpp` file in source/, which contains functions for creating and using the text writer class (currently the only function that can properly display data to the viewport is `drawMainHook`).

 This repo contains a pre-compiled build of the current source code.
 It can be downloaded in the [Releases](https://github.com/CraftyBoss/Starlight-SMO-LayoutEditing/releases).